ruuda/blog/posts/2014-09-28-writing-a-path-tracer-in-rust-part-7-conclusion.md

 Conclusion
 ----------
+Blah blah blah.

+Ownership is often implicit in other languages, which means it is prone to human error.
+Rust makes it explicit, eliminating these errors.

+Blah blah blah.

 - Both languages enable safe programming, I think, but opt-in/out.
 - “Functional” things like immutable by default, pattern matching, `map`, `filter`, `Option` are nice.
 - Takes more thought before code compiles, but less runtime errors (no segfaults!)